open-telemetry/community/README.md

 You can also join us on [gitter](https://gitter.im/open-telemetry/logs).

+### Metrics SIG

+The Metrics SIG meets weekly on [Thursday 11 AM PDT](https://calendar.google.com/calendar/embed?src=google.com_b79e3e90j7bbsa2n2p5an5lf60%40group.calendar.google.com).
+This meeting is subject to change depending on contributors' availability, check the calendar for specific dates.

+Meeting notes are held in [this google doc](https://docs.google.com/document/d/1LfDVyBJlIewwm3a0JtDtEjkusZjzQE3IAix8b0Fxy3Y/edit).

+Link to join the [Zoom meeting](https://zoom.us/j/8203130519).

+You can also join us on [gitter](https://gitter.im/open-telemetry/metrics-specs).

 ### Other

 We also considering creating SIGs for byte code injection agents and other projects.